bonzibudd/Fluent-Metro/README.md

 # Configuration Options
 ![Config](https://user-images.githubusercontent.com/61938331/92263545-cb3f5d80-eeaa-11ea-9514-2b06562f1f4f.png)

 As you can see, there is an array of customization to get the menu looking exactly how you want.
 Any additional required information is also explained here.
+More options will be added as new versions of the skin are released.

 # The future of Fluent-Metro